topbitdu/repres-hyper_text/ROADMAP.md

 1. Improve the Application job for namespace
 2. Improve the Application mailer for namespace
 3. Improve the Application record for namespace

+## v1.3
+1. Improve the Improve the Script partial to load Buttons v2.0.0 by default